anuket-project/anuket-specifications/doc/ref_impl/cntt-ri/chapters/chapter03.md

 <a name="3.3"></a>
 ## 3.3 NFVI SW profile

-[RM1: 5.2 NFVI SW profile features and requirements](../../../ref_model/chapters/chapter05.md#5.2) defines the NFVI software layer.
+[RM: 5.2 NFVI SW profile features and requirements](../../../ref_model/chapters/chapter05.md#5.2) defines the NFVI software layer.
 The profile depicts the feature status of the
-  - virtual Compute (**nfvi.com.cfg.xxx** in RM1 Table 5-7: Virtual Compute features and configuration for the 3 types of SW profiles and **nfvi.com.acc.cfg.xxx** in Table 5-8: Virtual Compute Acceleration features),
+  - virtual Compute (**nfvi.com.cfg.xxx** in RM Table 5-7: Virtual Compute features and configuration for the 3 types of SW profiles and **nfvi.com.acc.cfg.xxx** in Table 5-8: Virtual Compute Acceleration features),
-  - storage (**nfvi.stg.cfg.xxx** in RM1: Table 5-9: Virtual Storage features and configuration for the 3 types of SW profiles and **nfvi.stg.acc.cfg.xxx** in Table 5-10: Virtual Storage Acceleration features)
+  - storage (**nfvi.stg.cfg.xxx** in RM: Table 5-9: Virtual Storage features and configuration for the 3 types of SW profiles and **nfvi.stg.acc.cfg.xxx** in Table 5-10: Virtual Storage Acceleration features)
   - networking configuration(see **nfvi.net.cfg.xxx** in Table 5-11 Virtual Networking features and configuration for the 3 types of SW profiles and **nfvi.net.acc.cfg.xxx** in Table 5-12 Virtual Networking Acceleration features)

 This profile is the global settings for the whole NFVI, which means there should be only one entry per NFVI resource pool, i.e., Basic/Network